danielelegbe/danielelegbe/README.md

-## Hi, I'm Daniel.
-I'm a Software Developer based in London
+## Hey, I'm Daniel.
+I'm a Senior Software Engineer based in London

 ### Some of my favourite technologies: <br>